Exorath/MapPlugin/README.md

 #####Requires exorath.maps.unload.{mapId}
 Unloads the map if you have permission to unload that envId, this will unload and remove the map completely from the server, though any saved versions remain.

+## World generators
+Put an exo_generator.txt file in the world directory with the generator's name in it.

+##